JosephAFerguson/CS4065-CompNetworks/README.md

 Instructor: Giovani Abuaitah

 ## Message Board Commands:
+* help = Explains what the available commands do.
 * connect = Connect to server at localhost:6789.
 * join [username] = Connect to public server with username as [username].
 * post [subject] [content...] = Post a message to the public message board with the subject specified as [subject] and the content(which can include spaces) as [content...].